MasterShield Gutter Guard Review: Does It Work for Seattle Homes?

 To help you decide if MasterShield is the right gutter guard for your home, consider the pros and cons.
 It’s important to understand the full picture before you make your final decision.

-• They’re expensive: MasterShield is a premium product with a lot of beneficial features, which means it’s going to cost more than other products without specialized features.
-It’s not the most expensive product out there, but it is on the higher end at $50 to $80 per linear foot to install (this includes materials AND labor).
+- They’re expensive: MasterShield is a premium product with a lot of beneficial features, which means it’s going to cost more than other products without specialized features.
+It’s not the most expensive product out there, but it is on the higher end at $35 to $50 per linear foot to install (this includes materials AND labor).
+Sometimes it's viable to rework the existing gutter system, sometimes not.

 How Do I Know If MasterShield Gutter Guards Are Worth It for My Seattle Home?